craftingcity/The-Known-World/Prenotes Oct 06 23.md

 Inside this bag, three supposed demonic cultists were restrained and contained.
 The party interrogated, tortured, and eventually killed the two true cultists - they were of no more use and their continued animation presented a genuine threat - but have spared the one survivor, and have likely turned this pious man's life around (or at least could, once they've released him).

-Havar Thourin spoke about a conversation he overheard about some gathering
+Havar Thourin spoke about a conversation he overheard about a gathering in the city of [[Boneborn]].
+Under the context, you can only assume that there will be a gathering of cultists here, if not a meeting of the more formal organizers of this perversion of Faith.

+Upon the morning of the Second, I put the question to you; what do you do?

 ### What does the World Know?